fdabhi/LocationHistory/README.md

 # LocationHistory
-Using self Google's location history file to parse different types of travel details
+Using self Google's location history file to parse different types of activities

 ##Usage